Why gain WMDA accreditation?

 - World market acceptance: national health authorities may adopt WMDA accreditation as an assurance of the quality of imported blood stem cells.
 Blood stem cell products from another country may comply with national requirements when originating from a WMDA accredited registry or cord blood bank.

 - Visibility in the global Search & Match Service: when physicians select a donor, donors from WMDA qualified and accredited registries are marked with the accreditation logo.
 This assures physicians that the donor is listed in an organisation that promotes the quality of procedures necessary to obtain, in the shortest possible time, the appropriate quality and quantity of blood stem cells.

 To become WMDA certified, qualified or accredited, an organisation must be accepted as a WMDA regular member organisation.
 In 2003, WMDA developed a two-step process for achieving WMDA accreditation:

-The first step is to become WMDA qualified:
+The first step is to become WMDA certified or WMDA qualified:

-Here, a registry electronically submits a set of written documents that address key benchmark WMDA standards.
+Here, a registry electronically submits a set of written documents that address crucial benchmark WMDA standards.
 To become WMDA qualified, an organisation must meet all benchmarked WMDA standards.
 The review will focus on the registry’s operations, i.e. how your registry has organised its processes.
-The submission is then reviewed by trained volunteers.
+Trained volunteers then review the submission.
 After receiving its qualification certificate, an organisation is required to perform an internal self-evaluation every second year.
-In case the acitivity of the registry is too low to become WMDA qualified, the member organisation can apply for WMDA certification.
+In case the activity of the registry is too low to become WMDA qualified, the member organisation can apply for WMDA certification.